Lazaros Christodoulopoulos: 2017–18 season

 On 27 January 2018, Christodoulopoulos opened the scoring for Manolo Jiménez's team after 40 minutes at the Olympic Stadium in a 2–0 home win against Lamia.

-On 7 February 2018, he opened the score in a 2–1 home Greek Cup win game against rivals Olympiacos, helping AEK to be promoted to the semi-finals.
+On 7 February 2018, he opened the score in a 2–1 home Greek Cup win game against rivals Olympiacos, helping AEK to qualify to the semi-finals.
 On 11 February 2018, Christodoulopoulos scored the only goal with a penalty kick four minutes after he entered in the field, beating Asteras Tripolis 1–0 at the Olympic Stadium to move one point clear of PAOK at the summit.
 On 1 April 2018, in the derby against Panathinaikos, Christodoulopoulos reached 200 appearances with all his clubs in the Super League.
 On 15 April 2018, he scored a crucial goal sealing a 1–0 away win against Platanias, that helped Super League leaders AEK inched closer to the league title for the first time since 1994.
 Three days later, he scored a wonderful bicycle kick in the 94th minute of the Cup semi-final against AEL.
 It was the winning goal that helped AEK advance to the final against PAOK, with an aggregate score of 2–2.
 He finished his best season in his career having 47 appearances (16 goals, 4 assists) in all competitions.

 On 14 May 2018, AEK decided to put Christodoulopoulos in the out-of-favour list due to the player perceiving the club's contract renewal talks as 'threats' and being in discussions with rivals Olympiacos over a potential career move.
 The club decided to settle the player's contract breach issues in the court of law, while Lazaros and the Reds retaliated by filing a lawsuit on grounds of the player's contract expiring in the summer of 2018, despite AEK claiming that the player had signed a mandatory one-year extension clause as part of the deal.